Reference: Animation

 Animating models

 The action library has a number of commands that animate the movement, rotation, coloring, scaling, or fading of models.
 Animation paths allow you to define a series of points with associated rotations, positions, and scale values that objects can adopt as they travel along the path.
 Use the physics engine to simulate the effects of gravity, collisions, and other forces on models.
-Vizard also supports animations associated with various 3D model formats (.ive, .wrl, etc.) if the models are exported with those animations.
+Vizard also supports animations associated with various 3D model formats (.osgb, .ive, etc.) if the models are exported with those animations.

 Animating the viewpoint